 -

-Lord Krishna and Draupadi: When Krishna injured his finger, Draupadi immediately tore a piece of her saree to stop the bleeding.
-Touched by her act, Krishna declared her his sister and famously protected her honor during the Vastra-Haran in the Kaurava court.
+Krishna and Draupadi: When Lord Krishna injured his finger, Draupadi immediately tore a piece of her saree to bind the wound.
+Touched by her devotion, Krishna vowed to protect her honor, which he famously did during the Vastra-Haran.

 -

-Goddess Lakshmi and King Bali: Lakshmi tied a Rakhi to King Bali to seek the return of her husband, Lord Vishnu, from Bali's kingdom.
-This story emphasizes that Rakhi is a bond that can be formed even between those not related by blood.
+Goddess Lakshmi and King Bali: Lakshmi tied a Rakhi to the demon king Bali to seek the return of her husband, Lord Vishnu, proving that the bond of Rakhi transcends blood relations.

 -

-Rani Karnavati and Emperor Humayun: In a powerful historical instance, the Rajput Queen of Chittor sent a Rakhi to the Mughal Emperor Humayun to seek his military help against an invasion.
-Despite their differences, Humayun respected the thread and moved his troops to defend her.
+Rani Karnavati and Emperor Humayun: Historically, the Rajput Queen Karnavati sent a Rakhi to the Mughal Emperor Humayun to seek his military assistance against an invasion, highlighting the thread as a symbol of peace and cross-cultural respect.

 -